How the Feldenkrais Method® Helps with Back Pain

 A Different Kind of Relief

 What makes this approach unique is that it doesn't just provide temporary relief.
 By changing the movement patterns that contribute to pain, it can help create lasting change.
-Many people find that as they learn to move more efficiently, their pain naturally decreases — not because they've numbed it or forced it away, but because they've addressed its root cause.
+Many people find that as they learn to move more efficiently, their pain naturally decreases.
+Not because they've numbed it or forced it away, but because they've addressed its root cause.
+(For those dealing with nerve-related symptoms, it's worth understanding how sciatica connects to these same patterns.)

 Getting Started with Back Pain